Draft National Educational Leadership Preparation (NELP) Standards

 Learn more about the NELP standards and how they were developed and then review copies of the draft standards for both building leaders and district leaders.
-We hope you will participate in the public comment period which is open now through May 22, 2016.
 Background on NELP Draft Standards Development

 NPBEA Formally Acquires New Professional Standards for Educational Leaders (PSEL)